Relational Quadrilateralland. I. The Classical Theory: Conclusion

+2) For any $N$-a-gonland, the shape space is $\mathbb{CP}^{N - 2}$ with Fubini--Study metric, as first pointed out in Kendall's work in Shape Statistics.
+In particular, for quadrilateralland, it is $\mathbb{CP}^2$.

-The remaining part of \underline{Key 3} -- \underline{Key 3b} -- is the expression of the Fubini--Study metric in `minimal block form' (i.e. as close to diagonal as possible) which, specifically for the case of quadrilateralland, is given by use of Gibbons--Pope-type coordinates.
-Whilst they are not entirely diagonal, these are in a number of ways analogous to (ultra)spherical coordinates (this is an increase in complexity from triangle reminiscent of that in passing from the Schwarzschild metric to the Kerr metric, or in beginning to pass form diagonal Bianchi IX models to nondiagonal ones).
-Also, \underline{Key 9} (covered in more detail in \cite{MacFarlane}, Paper II) is that the isometry group of $\mathbb{CP}^2$ is $SU(3)/\mathbb{Z}_3$ and $SU(3)$ is well-known to have $SU(2) \times U(1)$ subgroups; a particular choice of Gibbons--Pope-type coordinates then happens to be adapted to each such.
-Gibbons--Pope-type coordinates are a particularly hefty Key due to their subsequent usefulness in characterizing conserved quantities as exposited in Paper II and in separating the free-potential time-independent Schr\"{o}dinger equation as exposited in Paper III.
-Serna and I lucidly interpreted Gibbons--Pope coordinates in quadrilateralland terms.
-As well as the H or K choice of tree type, the choice of inhomogeneous ratio coordinates affects the form of the quadrilateralland interpretation of these.
+3) Inhomogeneous coordinates (from basic projective geometry) have some uses, but further uses require casting the Fubini--Study metric in `minimal block form' (i.e. as close to diagonal as possible).
+For quadrilateralland, this arises for Gibbons--Pope type coordinates.
+These are in a number of ways analogous to (ultra)spherical coordinates.
+This represents an increase in complexity from triangleland that parallels passing from diagonal Bianchi IX models to nondiagonal ones.
+Gibbons--Pope type coordinates are useful in characterizing conserved quantities (Sec \ref{SSec: Cons}) and in separating the free-potential time-independent Schr\"{o}dinger equation as exposited in Paper II.

-E.g. (using Fig 1 and 8's notation), the basic K = K(T)'s $\beta$ is then the ratio of the back to the seat (i.e. a sharpness/flatness shape quantity for the obvious triangle subsystem), whilst $\chi$ is the ratio of the back-and-seat (which in $d > 1$ forms the obvious triangle subsystem) to the leg.
-Its $\phi$ and $\psi$ are a sum and a difference of knife angles.

-On the other hand, K(M$^*$D)'s $\beta$ is then the ratio of the seat to the leg, whilst its $\chi$ is the ratio of the seat-and-leg to the back.
-Its $\phi$ and $\psi$ are a sum and a difference of a knife angle and a post angle.

-for the third choice of ratios for the K case, and for the corresponding analysis of the H case, see Secs 7 and \ref{GP-SSec}.

-\underline{Key 4}: Any $N$-a-gon's relationalspace is the cone over the corresponding shape space.
+4) Any $N$-a-gon's relationalspace is the cone over the corresponding shape space.